Charged-Particles/scaffold-vite-eth-shad/README.md

 # Carbon v0.1.0

+# This is Carbon - Make a Copy

 ## Scaffolding for an EVM-based ViteJS Dapp with Shad and Aceternity UI Libraries

 - Uses BlockNative Web3-Onboard Wallet Connector